Time on Task

 Notes from a one-on-one interview with a faculty member interested in grading time data

-Conversations with faculty revealed that there are at least two types of uses for this data.
+Conversations with 5 faculty revealed that there are at two major for grading time data.

 The use of the data at the departmental level presents the clearest case for legal problems.